 “Wonderful.
 The total distance is 120 miles because if we take where the driver ended and subtract where he started then that is the subtraction problem 170 - 50 = 120."

 "Now let's talk about the time he traveled", the teacher says.
 "Suppose the driver started at 3pm and ended the ride at 5pm.
-How much time did he take driving?"
+How much time was he driving for?"

 Another student answers, "Two hours."

 "Great.
 If we take the end time or 5pm and subtract the start time of 3pm then we get the subtraction problem 5-3=2.
-Now I’ll show you the slope formula and how it connects the example from the beginning of class."
+Now I’ll show you the slope formula and connect it to the example from the beginning of class."